-These methods are less time consuming, less labourious, easy, do not involve any toxic chemical handling and especially are adapted to microtitre plates.
+These methods are less time consuming, less laborious, easy, do not involve any toxic chemical handling, and, especially, are adapted to microtitre plates.
 Unlike the reducing sugar methods, these methods do not involve a heating step.
 Initially, the chromogenic methods were mainly developed to assess serum α -amylase activity.
-However, at present, these methods are widely used in different fields owing to its easiness, accuracy and high reproducibility.
+However, at present, these methods are widely used in different fields owing to their ease of use, accuracy, and high reproducibility.
 For example, the defined substrate method is widely used in the research field to measure α -amylase inhibitory activity.
-Many investigators at present use these methods to assess α -amylase activity due to high accuracy of results obtained through this method.
-Funke & Melzig94 have adapted this method successfully to test several plant extracts for their inhibitory effects on porcine pancreatic α -amylase.
-The short detection wavelength occupied in this method is considered as an obstacle for assays used to determine α -amylase inhibitory activity, where the natural pigments such as flavonoids and carotenoids have the tendency to cause interference in that particular wavelength.16
+Many investigators at present use these methods to assess α -amylase activity due to the high accuracy of the results obtained through this method.
+Funke and Melzig93 have adapted this method successfully to test several plant extracts for their inhibitory effects on porcine pancreatic α -amylase.
+The short detection wavelength used in this method is considered as an obstacle for assays determining α -amylase inhibitory activity, where the natural pigments, such as flavonoids and carotenoids, have the tendency to cause interference at that particular wavelength.16

-The main concern of the defined substrate method is that the enzyme activity on short substrates (maltosaccharides) does not portray the actual situation where the native starches may vary in structure and can be branched while the p-NP-derivatised malto-oligosaccharide are indeed too short to mimic the actual activity.
-The activity of the enzyme can vary depending on the composition and structure of the starch molecule.^{95,96} For example, α -glucosidases are reported to show lower activity on long substrate than on short substrates.63 Osman89 reported the activity of α -amylase to differ based on the substrate, where the activity was only one-third than that of β -amylase when measured with synthetic substrates but was higher with starch.
-The PNP linked maltose derivatives were reported to have a larger Km value than the native starch indicating less affinity of the small substrates for α -amylase.
-This observation was explained by the presence of 7-11 sub sites for sugar residues in the active site cleft of α -amylases, where the small substrates probably do not align properly in the active site to ensure maximal velocity.95 Thus many investigators have questioned the reliability of results obtained through these methods.^{16,89} α -Amylase catalyzes the hydrolysis of internal α -1,4 glycosidic bonds in starch resulting in the production of maltose, maltotriose and α -limit dextrins.
-There are several methods in use utilizing different techniques to measure α -amylase activity among which the spectroscopic based methods are the most common.
-The reducing sugar, enzymatic, chromogenic and the amyloclastic methods are some of the most common spectroscopic methods in use.
-Each of these methods has its own advantages and disadvantages with respect to accuracy, reliability, convenience and cost effectiveness.
+The main concern of the defined substrate method is that the enzyme activity on short substrates (maltosaccharides) does not portray the actual situation, where the native starches may vary in structure and can be branched while the PNP-derivatized maltooligosaccharides are, indeed, too short to mimic the actual activity.
+The activity of the enzyme can vary depending on the composition and structure of the starch molecule.
+94,95 For example, α -glucosidases are reported to show lower activity on long substrates than on short substrates.
+66 Osman88 reported the activity of α -amylase to differ based on the substrate, where the activity was only one-third that of β -amylase when measured with synthetic substrates but was higher with starch.
+The PNP-linked maltose derivatives were reported to have a larger $K{\rm m}$ value than the native starch, indicating less affinity of the small substrates for α -amylase.
+This observation was explained by the presence of 7-11 subsites for sugar residues in the active site cleft of α -amylases, where the small substrates probably do not align properly in the active site to ensure maximal velocity.94 Thus, many investigators have questioned the reliability of results obtained through these methods.
+16,88 α -Amylase catalyses the hydrolysis of internal α -1,4 glycosidic bonds in starch, resulting in the production of maltose, maltotriose, and α -limit dextrins.
+There are several methods in use utilizing different techniques to measure α -amylase activity, among which the spectroscopy-based methods are the most common.
+The reducing sugar and enzymatic, chromogenic, and amyloclastic methods are some of the most common spectroscopic methods in use.
+Each of these methods has its own advantages and disadvantages with respect to accuracy, reliability, convenience, and cost-effectiveness.